-Slack CEO, Stewart Butterfield, recently discussed this trend with CNBC, saying that companies will continue shifting toward software suites that are customized to fit their specific needs.
+Slack CEO and OfficeSpace client, Stewart Butterfield, recently discussed this trend with CNBC and was featured in Forbes, saying that companies will continue shifting toward software suites that are customized to fit their specific needs.
 What all of these suites have in common is a “connective tissue”, or a specific piece of software that can integrate with several other tools and function as the primary dashboard.

 For Butterfield, this connective tissue is Slack, an instant messaging platform that can integrate with other vendors (including OfficeSpace) to serve as a single access point to a company’s complete tech toolkit.
 For facility managers, on the other hand, this central system could be OfficeSpace, which can collaborate with app, directory and sign on integrations including Namely, Workday, Slack and Microsoft Azure.

 To create these specialized suites of software, each element must be designed for integration—as we like to say, they need to be able to talk to each other.
 This should be the most prominent feature when selecting the right software for your company, so that as more niche software enters the market, you can continue adding relevant integrations.

 “There’s this proliferation of business product software categories […] and there get to be more and more.
 We’re an 800 person company and we buy from 80 different vendors, and that’s normal,” Butterfield says.

 Where an IWMS has limitations, niche software can continuously adapt, upgrading to new, more specialized options to improve the capabilities of your overall suite.
 While an IWMS is generally expensive and may require training or certification to use, niche integrations are nimble and cost-effective.